anudaweerasinghe/small-coder/typst/sections/3-lit_review.typ

 == Competition Level Code Generation with AlphaCode @li2022competition AlphaCode is a model built to solve competitive programming problems.
 A model pre-trained on code and fine-tuned on Codeforces problems is used to generate a large set of sample solutions.
 These solutions are filtered and clustered on program behavior using their outputs, and a candidate program is picked from each cluster.

+== TinyLlama: An Open-Source Small Language Model @zhang2024tinyllama A 1.1b